danwrong/loadrunner/README.markdown

 Browser Support
 ---------------

-Tests pass in: Safari 5, Google Chrome, FF 3.5
+Tests pass in: Safari 5, Google Chrome, FF 3.5, Opera 9

+I'm expecting browser support to be very good.
 I'll add more as I get around to running the tests on other browsers.

 Feedback appreciated as always.